tmr4/py65_debug_window/README.md

 # Contents

-I've added two modules, db_server and db_client to add a debug window to py65.
+I've added two modules (TBD), db_server and db_client to add a debug window to py65.
 These assume you'll use the modules to handle interrupts.
 These work for my build.
 They should give you an idea for writing code for your own build.
 Note that I'm a Python newbie and appreciate any feedback to make these better.

 * `db_server.py`